Under Armour Spine Disrupt

 The Under Armour Spine Disrupt is a very comfortable shoe.
 The full-length Micro G® foam gives it a comfortable feel without sacrificing too much support.
 Energy is not wasted with the responsiveness of the foam cushioning.
 Each step feels well-supported and the foot is propelled forward naturally thanks to this cushioning.
 Under Armour has also included a rubber heel counter that better supports the rear portion of the foot and adds additional stability.
 Finally, the charged sock liner does a fantastic job of molding the contours of the foot and toes to create a customized fit.

 Durability is a huge component to weigh when looking to buy a pair of running shoes.
 The perfect shoe should withstand the punishment of many miles on the roads or trail.
-Under Armour has addressed this concern with their rubber outsole.
-The grooves found in the outsole design, help to disperse the impact of each stride so that one area is less likely to break down sooner.
 This material is designed to take a beating and hold up to the wear and tear of each and every stride.
 The upper portion of the shoe has also gained some durability improvements over the previous model.
 The breathable mesh upper is reinforced in more areas now.
 The stitched leather overlays have been strategically placed in areas that are known to wear quickly, especially on the medial side of the shoe.

 The Under Armour Spine Disrupt fairs well in the protection department.
 A number of technological advances help to protect the foot from the elements and the impact of the running surface.
 The durable rubber outsole is the main form of protection.
 It runs from heel-to-toe and ensures protection against some of the most common running surfaces that runners come across.
 Runners will also appreciate the full-length Micro G® foam along with the 2-piece midsole.
 This midsole consists of both a cage and core element that better protects the middle portion of the foot.
 The breathable mesh upper protects the ankle and upper portion of the shoe from the elements as well.
 Finally, the metallic reflectivity found on the gray color option adds another layer of protection to give runners higher visibility when running in low-light situations.
 When worn with the right reflective running gear the runner will be much more likely to be seen by drivers while running at night.